wilkinson11/qlik-k8s-demo-resources/README.md

 ********************************************************************************
-To add support for analytic connectors, include the following in your QSEoK configuration: (presumes you have loaded demo tools into namespace demotools)
+To add support for analytic connectors, include the following in your QSEoK configuration: (presumes you have loaded demo tools into namespace demotools) Note - This will work if the cluster is run on the same cluster as QSEoK.
+Not if on a separate platform.

 ```
 engine: